Euphaedra aureola

 Euphaedra aureola, the long-banded Themis forester, is a butterfly in the family Nymphalidae.
 It is found in Nigeria, Cameroon and the Republic of the Congo.
 The habitat consists of wetter forests.

+Description

+ab. aureola Kirby (43 c, d) of themis is also near to janetta, but the red spot at the base of the under surface is not violet-red but brick-red.

+Biology

 Adults are attracted to fallen fruit.

 The larvae feed on Octolobus species.